How to Request Innocent Spouse Relief: Filing IRS Form 8857 & Letters

 - If the IRS filed a claim in court in which you were a party or court proceeding involved your property.
 This includes filing a proof of claim in a bankruptcy proceeding.

-- The U.S. filing a suit against you to collect on the joint tax liability.
+- The U.S. filing a suit against you to collect on a tax debt from a joint tax return.

 - You receive Letter 11, Letter 1058, or another section 6330 notice which tells you of IRS’s intent to levy and your right to a collection due process (CDP) hearing.